The Classification of 3+1d Symmetry Enriched Topological Order: Introduction

 \begin{rem} The above classification of nondegenerate braided fusion 2-categories also leads to a classification of Lagrangian algebras in certain fusion 3-categories of interest.
 More specifically, in \S\ref{subsection:lagrangianalg}, we present a classification of Lagrangian algebras in $\cZ(\mathbf{3Vect}_G)$, which has found application in \cite{Antinucci:2025fjp}.
 Our results thus lay the mathematical foundations necessary to push the classification of (3+1)d phases forward.
 Namely, the classification of Lagrangian algebras in $\cZ(\mathbf{Vect}_G)$ and $\cZ(\mathbf{2Vect}_G)$ has been used in the categorical Landau paradigm in (1+1)d and (2+1)d \cite{Bhardwaj:2023idu,Bhardwaj:2023fca,Bhardwaj:2024qrf,Bhardwaj:2024qiv,Bhardwaj:2025piv,Wen:2023otf,Wen:2024qsg,Wen:2025thg}. \end{rem}

-Our methods can be used to classify all braided fusion 2-categories.
-In order to do so, we sketch a classification of non-faithfully graded $G$-crossed braided strongly fusion 2-categories in \S\ref{subsection:allBraided}.
-In a different direction, we can also recover the classification of genuinely fermionic (3+1)d topological orders given in \cite[Corollary V.4]{JF}.
-Mathematically, this corresponds to classifying nondegenerate $\tSVect$-enriched braided fusion 2-categories.
+We recover the classification of genuinely fermionic (3+1)d topological orders given in \cite[Corollary V.4]{JF}.
+Mathematically, this corresponds to classifying nondegenerate $\mathbf{2SVect}$-central braided fusion 2-categories.
 Below, we explain how to classify these genuinely fermionic topological orders in the presence of a $G$-symmetry.